-The County recently adopted a five-year capital improvement plan on June 2, 2020.
-The purpose of this plan is to identify and prioritize needs and project costs for planned improvements to the infrastructure that will serve the affected ratepayers in an efficient and cost-effective manner throughout the next five-plus years of growth and change.
-A total of five capital improvement projects relating to CSA 9 are scheduled to be completed between FY 2020-21 to FY 2024-25.
-However, these projects only involve CSA 9 and Zone C. All other zones do not have any scheduled improvement projects.
+The County adopted a five-year capital improvement plan on June 2, 2020.
+The purpose of this plan was to identify and prioritize needs and project costs for planned improvements to the infrastructure serving affected ratepayers in an efficient and cost-effective manner throughout the next five-plus years of growth and change.
+A total of five capital improvement projects relating to CSA 9 were scheduled to be completed during FY 2020-21 to FY 2024-25.
+However, these projects only involve CSA 9 and Zone C. All other zones did not have any scheduled improvement projects.